Espresso Chocolate and Peanut Butter Macarons.

 Peanut Butter Cream Cheese Frosting

-Start by creaming the cream cheese and butter together in the bowl of an electric mixer.
+- Start by creaming the cream cheese, butter, and peanut butter together in the bowl of an electric mixer.
 Keep creaming mixture for 2 minutes on medium-high speed.